 Of note, Georgia is the second state Crenshaw is reloading after he previously reloaded Texas in September.
 Perhaps hitting targets the first time would eliminate the need for reloads, but alas.

 Watch for yourself.
-That is, if you can make it through all three inexplicably long minutes of filmmaking hell.
+That is, if you can make it through all three inexplicably long minutes of distress.

-If there’s one thing that will save America, it’s sinking time and money into self-fellating projects that resemble a ménage à trois love spawn of “Mission Impossible,” Marvel, and public access television.
+If there’s one thing that will save America, it’s sinking time and money into self-fellating vignettes that resemble a ménage à trois spawn of “Mission Impossible,” Marvel, and public access television.

-At one point in the clip, a parachute-ditching Crenshaw executes a flawless superhero landing on the car of his antifa enemies — you know, other Americans — which, according to Wade Wilson, can pose severe detriments to the health of your knees.
+At one point in the clip, a parachute-ditching Crenshaw executes an unblemished one-knee superhero landing on the car of his antifa enemies — you know, other Americans — which, according to Wade Wilson, can pose severe detriments to the health of your knees.

 It’s 2020.
 We all know the days of humility in uniform are a thing of what feels like the ancient past, but this takes “Thank me for my service” to stratospheric heights.